dev-jam/opensesame-plugin-radboudbox/opensesame_plugins/radboudbox_wait_buttons/radboudbox_wait_buttons.md

 This plug-in has two options:

-- *Allowed Resonses* list of buttons separated by ';'
+- *Allowed Responses* list of buttons separated by ';'
 - *Timeout* time to wait for a button press/release